dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 Dafny is a type-safe language, which primarily means that every use of a _variable_ (local variable, parameter, bound variable, object field, or array element) evaluates to a value of the variable's type.
-The type checker and verifier together enforce that the value assigned to a variable is indeed a value of that variable's type.
+The type checker and verifier together enforce that each value assigned to a variable is indeed a value of that variable's type.
 Since the type of a variable never changes, this ensures type safety, provided a variable is assigned before it is used.
 But what about any uses before then?

-If a variable is used before it has been assigned, Dafny still arranges for the variable to be initialized with _some_ value of the variable's type.
-(Since this is a nondeterministic assignment, this behavior can be converted to a static error by using the command-line option `/definiteAssignment:3`.)
-To accomplish this, the compiler needs to have the ability to emit an expression that produces a value of a given type.
+If a variable is used before it has been assigned, Dafny still arranges for the variable to be initialized with _some_ value of the variable's type.[^fn-determinism] To accomplish this, the compiler needs to have the ability to emit an expression that produces a value of a given type.
 This is possible for many, but not all, types.

 This document describes for which types the compiler can produce initializing expressions and the mechanism used for doing so.

+[^fn-determinism]: The command-line option `/definiteAssignment:3` tells Dafny to
+    instead generate an error if a variable is not assigned by the program.

 Types
 -----

-For reference, Dafny has the following kinds of types:
+Dafny supports the following kinds of types:

-* primitive types (`int`, `real`, `char`, `bool`, bitvectors of any width, and `ORDINAL`)
+* primitive types (`int`, `real`, `bool`, `char`, bitvectors of any width, and `ORDINAL`)
+* `newtype`s (these are distinct numeric types, whose values of mimic those of the given numeric base type, or possibly a subset thereof)
+* possibly-null reference types (classes, arrays of any dimension, traits)
+* type parameters
 * collection types (sets, multisets, sequences, and maps)
-* `newtype`s (these are distinct numeric types, whose values of mimic those of the given numeric base type, or possibly a subset thereof)
 * datatypes and co-datatypes
 * arrow types (first-class function values of any arity)
-* possibly-null reference types (classes, arrays of any dimension, traits)
 * subset types (a subset type of a base type `B` has a subset of the values of `B`; this subset is characterized by a constraint on `B`)
-* type parameters

-In addition, there are _synonym types_ (which are just that--synonyms for other types) and _opaque types_ (which cannot be compiled, so they don't play a role here).
+In addition, there are _type synonyms_ (which are just that--synonyms for other types) and _opaque types_ (which cannot be compiled, so they don't play a role here).

 Notes:
 * `nat` is a built-in subset type of `int`
 * `string` is a built-in type synonym for `seq<char>`
-* tuple types are datatypes
+* tuple types are built-in datatypes
 * iterators give rise to class types
 * collection types, datatypes, co-datatypes, arrow types, reference types, and subset types can have type parameters